Facebook Pixel Code

 How is vocal fold cancer diagnosed?

-Whenever a suspicious lesion is identified during a laryngeal exam, a surgical biopsy will likely be conducted to excise tissue samples for histopathological analysis and a definitive diagnosis.
+Whenever a suspicious lesion is identified during a laryngeal exam, a surgical biopsy will often be scheduled to excise tissue samples for histopathological analysis and a definitive diagnosis.

 How is vocal fold cancer treated?

 If the presence of malignancy is confirmed, treatment options include surgical excision and in some cases radiation or chemotherapy (or a combination approach).
-Laryngeal cancer has one of the best rates of successful treatment of any type of cancer and can often be treated with surgery alone if caught in its earlier stages.
+Laryngeal cancer has a relatively high rate of successful treatment and can often be treated with surgery alone if caught in its earlier stages.
+It is important to try to obtain early diagnosis and treatment when possible.

 Vocal Fold Nodules